See & Explore the 4 Attractions of Cardiff, Wales

 Abernodwydd Farmhouse was built in about 1678.

-The last place to visit is St Fagans Castle, an Elizabethan Manor House that was owned by the Earl of Plymouth.
-It was used as a Red Cross Hospital for wounded soldiers during WWI.
+The last place to visit is St Fagans Castle, an Elizabethan Manor House owned by the Earl of Plymouth.
+During WWI, it was used as a Red Cross Hospital for wounded soldiers.
 In 1946, the Earl gifted the castle and grounds to the nation to create this museum.

 Castle Gardens attractions of Cardiff.